 Most of the action takes place in Antigua, a glamorous island where expensive yachts float in the harbor, honeymooners frolic in the surf and scuba divers explore colourful coral reefs in crystalline waters.
 You can see why Giorgio Armani and Oprah Winfrey keep homes here.

 Away from the glamour, there are many attractions: from steamy rainforests to historic sites such as Shirley Heights, a military lookout with views over Nelson’s Dockyard, the only working Georgian dockyard in the world.

 Antigua’s highest point, Mount Obama, begs to be climbed.
 It’s also worth checking out the island’s national parks and billowing blowholes, such as Devil's Bridge, which are caused by the colliding surf of the Atlantic Ocean and Caribbean Sea.

 The buzzing Saturday market in St Johns, the capital, is a must: pick up anything from fresh fruit to local crafts.
 Antigua springs to life at night, with dozens of places to party including Shirley Heights, which is the setting for Sunday night “jump ups” (street parties) featuring live music and lots of rum punch.

-Antigua’s little sister Barbuda is a low-lying coral island which lies 43km (27 miles) to the north.
-The main town housing the tiny airport is Codrington, officially the capital but referred to by all as ‘The Village’.
-Codrington consists of just a handful of streets and offers a glimpse of the Caribbean as it used to be.
+Antigua’s little sister Barbuda is quieter, but no less beautiful.
+Lying 43km (27 miles) to the north, its beating heart is Codrington, which is widely referred to as “The Village”.
+Codrington consists of only a handful of streets and offers a glimpse of Caribbean life as it used to be.